 CAUTION: Not all plant material is edible.
 Though most plants are harmless, some contain toxic substances that can cause headaches, nausea, dizziness or other discomforts.
 As a general rule, only known food plants should be eaten.
-In case of ingestion, please contact your local poison control center at once and advise them of the name of the plant ingested.
+In case of ingestion, please contact your local poison control center at once and provide them with the name of the ingested plant.